-This is a one-year, full-time (40 hours/week) position as a member of the Volunteer Maryland (VM) AmeriCorps program serving at Court Appointed Special Advocate (CASA)/Prince George’s County.
+This is an eleven-month, full-time (40 hours/week) position as a member of the Volunteer Maryland (VM) AmeriCorps program serving at Court Appointed Special Advocate (CASA)/Prince George’s County.

-Volunteer Coordinator Responsibilities: This is a one-year position as a member of AmeriCorps.
+This is an eleven-month position as a member of AmeriCorps.
 Volunteer Maryland AmeriCorps Members serve as Volunteer Coordinators and are placed at selected Service Sites to build capacity of the a Service Sites.
 The AmeriCorps member will develop or expand a volunteer program that can be sustained by the agency after the partnership year ends.
 At the end of the service year the site will report that their program is able to serve their community more and better with the same amount of resources.

 The Volunteer Coordinator in this position at CASA will:

-- develop community partnerships and solicit in-kind donations to support the program;
+Develop community partnerships to support the volunteer program.

 CASA’s Board of Directors has committed to growing in the next five years to be able to serve every child in the County in need of a CASA volunteer.
 CASA also works to meet the shifting needs of the population we serve.